Vishal1003/CUMS_DBMS/README.md

 ![documents/cms_db.png](documents/cms_db.png)

-_Note: All attributes with :key: (key) are primary keys.
-The ones having red :diamonds: are foreign keys.
+-> Note: All attributes with :key: (key) are primary keys.
+We can update the db in future (final will be updated)